wooyek/django-powerbank/CONTRIBUTING.rst

 ~~~~~~~~

 Look through the GitHub issues for bugs.
 Anything tagged with "bug"
-and "help wanted" is open to whoever wants to implement it.
+is open to whoever wants to implement it.

 Implement Features
 ~~~~~~~~~~~~~~~~~~

 Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Anything tagged with "feature" is open to whoever wants to implement it.

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~